MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11ddiarg_createshaderresourceview.md

 #### - TexCube

 [in] If the value in the <b>ResourceDimension</b> member is set to D3D10DDIRESOURCE_TEXTURECUBE, a member in the union that is contained in D3D11DDIARG_CREATESHADERRESOURCEVIEW that can hold a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541865">D3D10_1DDIARG_TEXCUBE_SHADERRESOURCEVIEW</a> structure for a cube texture.

-#### - BufferEx

-[in] If the value in the <b>ResourceDimension</b> member is set to D3D11DDIRESOURCE_BUFFEREX, a member in the union that is contained in D3D11DDIARG_CREATESHADERRESOURCEVIEW that can hold a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542025">D3D11DDIARG_BUFFEREX_SHADERRESOURCEVIEW</a> structure for a buffer.

 ## -see-also